How to Redeem a Completed Frequent Buyer Card During Checkout

 While you are still on the Checkout Screen, add any items to Today's Purchases that your customer will be paying for today.
 Do not add the item that they will be taking home for free.

 This customer is purchasing some CBD Oil and some treats.
 They are planning on taking home the Primal Beef for free, so I did not add it as a purchase to Today's Purchases.

 How to Redeem a Card during the Second Half of the Checkout Process

 Once you have finished adding your customer's Purchases to Today's Purchases click Checkout to save the first half of the transaction.

 Then you will be greeted by either a single Reward Redemption Pop-up or a series of pop-ups preceding the Reward Redemption Pop-up.

 If you added more than one purchase to a frequent buyer card you will see the Multi-Purchase Pop-up first, this is where you select whether the customer purchased the items added to a card or if it was a paper card conversion.

-If the Frequent Buyer program requires that you record the customer's mailing address before you can redeem their card there will be a pop-up that will give you the opportunity to enter this information and save it on their Pet Owner account.
+If the Frequent Buyer program requires that you record the customer's Email Address or Mailing Address before you can redeem their card there will be a pop-up that will give you the opportunity to enter this information and save it on their Pet Owner account.
 You must enter information into these fields before you can continue.